Walid-Ahmed/imageclassifierSuite/README.md

 ## Introduction
 This Repo can be used to train standard keras dataset  or user defined dataset with different network structures.
 I tried  to include most of the nice features I learned in my deep journey for image classification.

+# Install

+Here is the list of libraries you need to install to execute the code:
+- python = 3.6
+- Keras
+- numpy
+- scipy
+- matplotlib
+- scikit-image
+- jupyter

 ## Available Datasets

 The repo comes loaded with following datasets (all in folder "datasets"):